ooples/pine_script_docs/source/concepts/Repainting.rst

 #.
 You can live with it, or
 #.
 You can circumvent it.

-Not **all** repainting behavior should thus necessarily be avoided **all the time**.
+It should now be clear to you that not **all** repainting behavior is inherently wrong and should be avoided at all cost.
+In many situations, repainting indicators are exactly what's needed.
-What's important is to understand exactly how the tools you use work, or how you want the ones you design to behave.
+What's important is to know when repainting behavior is **not** acceptable to you.
+To avoid such situations, you must understand exactly how the tools you use work, or how you should design the ones you build.
 If you publish scripts, any potentially misleading repainting behavior should be mentioned along with the other limitations of your script.

 .. note:: We will not discuss the perils of using strategies on non-standard charts,